amis-erc20/amisdex/_posts/2017-10-21-how-kiwiex-compares-other-exchanges.md

 Being entirely on-chain means AMIS Exchange cannot be shutdown or your funds taken - not even by its creators - as long as the Ethereum network keeps functioning.

-When we looked around before building AMIS Exchange, we found other decentralized exchanges tend to compromise.
+When we looked around before building AMIS DEX Exchange, we found other decentralized exchanges tend to compromise.

 Either they use an off-chain matching engine (meaning they are still vulnerable to downtime or regulatory action), or they offer a much poorer trading experience than a traditional exchange.
 Or, in some cases, both of those!